Cosmological Perturbations and the Running Cosmological Constant Model: Introduction

-In this paper, we investigate the cosmological consequences of an model motivated in quantum field theory $QFT$, more specifically from the renormalization group method.
-The idea to study the renormalization group effects as a way to solve the $CC$ (energy of vacuum) has been explored in the papers \cite{Pol81,TV,antmot,lam,jackiw,Reuter2, RW}.
-In particular, a consistent model was presented in \cite{CCfit,Gruni} and is called of Running Cosmological Constant (RCC), where the $CC$ is an evolving parameter.
-In general, in this approach the energy density of the vacuum $\rho_{\Lambda}(z)$ can be deduced as a quadratic function of the expansion rate (see equation 2.3 in section II), which allows unambiguously resolve the equation of conservation of energy and determine the hubble parameter $H(z)$ as function of the redshift.
-This model is equivalent to models of dark energy in the fluid approximation (as are, parameterizations of the $EOS$ and quintessence models \cite{ilso}).
-The background cosmology of this model has been well investigated together with data from supernovae Ia, restricting the values of the parameter $\nu$, that represents the "run" of the $CC$ in the $RCC$ model.
-Also, in \cite{fabris} was determined the matter power spectrum in the synchronous gauge.
+In this paper, we investigate the cosmological consequences of a model motivated by quantum field theory $QFT$, specifically in the renormalization group.
+The idea of studying renormalization group effects as a way of solving the $CC$ has been explored previously \cite{Pol81,Pol2001,TV,antmot,lam,jackiw,Reuter2,Reuter3,Reuter4,wetterich,wetterich2,berges,RW}.
+In particular, a model quadratic for the running of the $CC$ was presented in \cite{fqc,fqc2}, called the running cosmological constant (RCC).
+Additionally, this model was extended to the logarithmic running of gravitational coupling $G$\cite{Gruni}.
+The quadratic model of the running of the $CC$ was solved in reference \cite{CCfit,CCfit2,CCfit3}.
+In this model, the energy density of the vacuum $\rho_{\Lambda}(z)$ can be given as a quadratic function of the expansion rate, which allows one to unambiguously define the equation of conservation of energy and determine the hubble parameter $H(z)$ as function of the redshift.
+Reference \cite{ss} generalizes this model to run for $CC$ and $G$.
+A possible fundamental relation with $QFT$ was first proposed in reference \cite{sola1} for running $CC$ and a logarithmic run of the gravitational coupling.
+Let us also mention the reference \cite{mm} where the quadratic evolution law of the $CC$ is also emphasized from the point of view of $QFT$ in curved space-time using the effect of zero-point fluctuations in a FLRW background.
+This model is confronted with the latest accurate observational data in \cite{me}.
+Additionaly, it is worthwhile to note that the paper \cite{nb} reaches similar conclusions for the evolution of the CC from the point of view of supersymmetric theories.

+The model of the running of the $CC$ is equivalent to models of dark energy in the fluid approximation (parameterizations of the $EOS$ and quintessence models \cite{ilso}).
+The background cosmology of this model has been well investigated with data from type Ia supernovae, restricting the values of parameter $\nu$, which represents the "run" of the $CC$ in the $RCC$ model.
+A recent review of the class of these models within QFT in curved space-time is given in \cite{jsola} and \cite{ilyas}.
+Additionally, reference \cite{fabris} determined the matter power spectrum in the synchronous gauge.